oduold/supermarket-demo-inventory/README.md

 ## Installation and Use

 The following installation is on a linux distribution.
 Clone this repository or download the ZiP.
-You can flow the [Help Guides](HELP.md) to get help on how to clone.
+You can follow the [Help Guides](HELP.md) to get help on how to clone.

 ### Gradle